 Develop an OIG compliance policy and system

-To further ensure that you are not employing an excluded individual or entity, your organization has to have a thorough compliance policy and processing in place.
-Someone may initially pass a sanction screening, but policies can guard against possible compliance problems in the future.
-For instance, you can have potential new hires or providers attest to not currently being, or having been, the subject of an investigation before you employ them.
+To further ensure an excluded individual or entity is not employed, an organization must have a thorough compliance policy and detailed processing in place.
+Although someone may initially pass a sanction screening, the organization’s policies must guard against future compliance problems.
+For instance, an organization may have a requirement of potential new hires or providers to have attest to not currently being, or having been, the subject of an investigation before you employ them.

 Make sure there are periodic OIG exclusion screenings

 This step cannot be emphasized enough – do not be lulled into a false sense of security over someone passing an initial sanction screening.
-It could be that the employee was going through an investigation at the time of the screening, but had yet to be sanctioned; in which case no exclusion records would have been made at the time.
-Regularly monthly screenings can address this issue for employees, staff, and vendors, and can keep you from paying stiff penalties for non-compliance.
+It could be that the employee was going through an investigation at the time of the screening, however had yet to be sanctioned.
+In this case, no exclusion records would have been made at the time.
+Non-compliance comes with stiff penalties.
+Regularly monthly screenings can address this issue for employees, staff, and vendors.